 ©letspicsit/Shutterstock.com

 This harmless insect grows to one or one and a half inches long and is invasive in the U.S. These cute beetles are a danger to our hardwood forests.
 The beetles have comical-looking feet that appear to be wearing shoes.
 They are native to China and Korea, though they originated in Japan in the 1800s.
-They were introduced to North America on wood pallets and wood packing material on cargo shipments.
-The beetles have such long antennae in order to smell, taste, and feel their environment for danger.
+They were introduced to North America on wood pallets and packing material on cargo shipments.
+The beetles have long antennae to smell, taste, and feel their environment for danger.

 2. Crickets (Grylloidea)